Travel vaccination insurance Asia backpacking

 Katrin Straub

-CEO at nextsure
+Managing Director at nextsure

-A backpacking adventure in Asia promises unforgettable experiences but also carries health risks.
+A backpacking adventure in Asia promises unforgettable experiences, but it also carries health risks.
 The right combination of travel vaccinations and insurance is your most important companion.
-This guide shows you how to reduce vaccination costs by over 600 Euros and protect yourself from treatment costs running into six figures.
+This guide shows you how to reduce vaccination costs of over €600 and protect yourself against treatment costs in the six-figure range.

 The topic in brief and concise terms

-The cost of recommended travel vaccinations for Asia can exceed 600 euros, but many statutory health insurance providers reimburse a large portion of this as a voluntary statutory benefit.
+The costs of recommended travel vaccinations for Asia can exceed €600, but many statutory health insurance providers reimburse a large proportion as a voluntary benefit.

 Quantifying health risks in Asia

-Addressing these risks is the first step towards safe travel planning.
+Understanding these risks is the first step towards safe travel planning.

-Necessary travel vaccinations for backpackers
+Define necessary travel vaccinations for backpackers

 • Hepatitis A and B (three injections)

-• Tetanus and Diphtheria (usually a booster injection)
+• Tetanus and diphtheria (usually a booster injection)

 • Rabies (three injections if at increased risk)

-• Japanese Encephalitis (three injections for long-term travellers)
+• Japanese encephalitis (three injections for long-term travellers)

 Optimise the cost of travel vaccinations through insurance benefits

-The total cost for a complete vaccination package can quickly exceed 600 Euros.
-A practical example shows: With total costs of 642.76 Euros, a health insurance refunded 373.74 Euros, reducing the personal contribution to 269.02 Euros.
-Many statutory health insurances (GKV) cover the costs for recommended travel vaccinations as a voluntary statutory benefit.
+The total costs for a complete vaccination package can quickly exceed €600.
+A practical example shows: for total costs of €642.76, a health insurer reimbursed €373.74, reducing the out-of-pocket share to €269.02.
+Many statutory health insurers (GKV) cover the costs of recommended travel vaccinations as a voluntary benefit under their scheme.
 However, there is no legal obligation to cover the costs.

 Understanding the scope of statutory health insurance

-• Unlimited coverage for medical treatments
+• Unlimited cover for medical treatment

-• Coverage for inpatient and outpatient medical treatment costs
+• Coverage for inpatient and outpatient medical treatment

-• Medically advisable repatriation to Germany
+• Medically appropriate medical repatriation to Germany

-• 24-hour emergency hotline with German-speaking staff
+• 24-hour emergency helpline with German-speaking staff

-Request an individual risk analysis now: Have your insurance situation checked free of charge and receive specific optimisation suggestions.
+Request an individual risk analysis now: have your insurance situation checked free of charge and receive specific recommendations for optimisation.

 FAQ

-Am I legally insured in Asia?
+Am I covered by statutory health insurance in Asia?

 What happens if I extend my trip?